 If paying your tax bill would mean that you couldn’t afford basic living expenses, you may want to request that the IRS classify your account as currently not collectible.
 This does not erase any of your tax debt, but it delays IRS collection efforts.

 Beware: CNC status doesn’t stop penalties and interest.
 Those will continue to add up until you pay your bill, or you reach your collection statute expiration date.

 Tax professionals can look at your specific situation, consider the various options available, and help you figure out the best way to handle your back taxes.
 With Jackson Hewitt, clients can receive a free consultation, and if you are not happy with the options provided during the discovery phase, you can get your money back, guaranteed.

-Try to prevent future sticker shock when filing taxes by adjusting what your employer withholds from your paycheck.
-Ideally, your withholdings should be as close as possible to the actual tax amount due.
-Having a little more money withheld every pay period is usually more manageable than trying to pay a lump sum once a year.
+Avoid owing the IRS when filing your taxes by adjusting what your employer withholds from your paycheck.
+Ideally, your withholding should be as close as possible to the actual tax amount you will owe.
+Having a little more money withheld every pay period is usually more manageable than trying to pay a lump sum all at once.

-To make changes to your withholdings, contact your human resources department.
-If you consistently owe money to the IRS every April, update your Form W-4.
-You can work through the worksheets in the form instructions or go to irs.gov and use the Withholding Calculator.
+To make changes to your withholding, contact your human resources department and ask to update your Form W-4.
+You can work through the forms using the instructions, or go to irs.gov and use the Withholding Calculator.
 You can also withhold an additional set amount every paycheck.
-Consider dividing what you owed this year by the number of pay periods and have that additional amount taken out on top of what you are already withholding.
+Consider dividing what you owed this year by the number of pay periods, and have that additional amount taken out on top of what you are already withholding.

 For more tips on tackling tax debt, read on.